pgmpy/pgmpy/README.md

 sudo python3 setup.py install
 ```

-If you face any problems don't open an issue, reach us at our mailing list or gitter channel (mentioned above)
+If you face any problems during installation let us know, via issues, mail or at our gitter channel

 Development
 ============